Networking: The Art Of Being Interested, Not Interesting

 Wait a bit longer than the first pause.
 Give them space to fill the vacuum.

-Only respond once they've really dried up.
+Only respond once they've really dried up or if they have asked you a question.

 Then respond with what comes to mind from what they have said.